The majority of diseases which occur as a consequence of asbestos exposure affect the lungs

 - unexplained weight loss

-It is worthy of note that all diseases which stem from asbestos exposure have a long latency period, as once inside the body, asbestos fibers will gradually cause inflammation and tissue scarring to the organ they attach themselves to.
 Over the years, these symptoms may give way to the development of a disease.
-For this reason, people with a history of asbestos exposure need to undergo periodical medical examination to timely find out about a disease they may have developed.
+For this reason, people with a history of asbestos exposure need to undergo a periodical medical examination to timely find out about a disease they may have developed.

 Our lawyers provide quality legal assistance to people injured by asbestos exposure